TSP Investment Options and Fund Performance

 • Current and historical daily share prices are at www.tsp.gov.

-• Every month, the Board publishes a Monthly Returns fact sheet, available at www.tsp.gov and at some agency personnel and payroll offices.
+• Every month, the Board publishes a Monthly Returns fact sheet, available at www.tsp.gov.

 • The TSP issues participant statements quarterly, for the periods ending each March 31, June 30, September 30 and December 31, as well as an annual statement early in the calendar year.